guilhermesgb/marqueeto/README.md

 EditTexts with floating labels and marquee ellipsize.

+### Download via Gradle\*

+    compile 'com.github.guilhermesgb:marqueeto:1.0.0'

+\* Not yet available, you'll have to clone this repo and include `marqueeto` as a dependency module.

 ## LabelledMarqueeEditText

 This widget is an enhanced `EditText` (already with `TextInputLayout` support) which provides two modes: